Space News

 posted 11-09-2025 02:03 PM Click Here to See the Profile for LM-12 Edit/Delete Message Reply w/Quote

 The Apollo Lunar Surface Journal has post EVA-3 photo AS15-88-11954 taken shortly after 169:37:47 GET and a long comm break.
-David Scott took a left window panorama.
+Dave Scott took a left window panorama.
 Then Jim Irwin took a right window panorama that included frame 11954, the last photo of his pan.

 The Apollo Flight Journal has the Apollo 15 command module flying overhead at around the same time, with closest approach to the landing site at 169:40:38 GET.